amr-abdelhamid/refbook/manuscript/7-NewProjects.md

 }
 ~~~~~~~~

 This behavior is widespread, and appears in every single organization.
-This was noted by Eli Goldratt, the father of Theory of Constraints, who said: "Tell me how you measure me, and I will tell you how I will behave!"
+This was noted by Eli Goldratt, the father of Theory of Constraints, who said:

+{icon=quote-left}
+G> *“Tell me how you measure me, and I will tell you how I will behave!”*
+G>
+G> \- *- Eli Goldratt*

 A> #### My story with peer reviews
 A>
-A> A few years ago, I led the product development of an business process management suite.
-My main responsibilities were technical design, supervision and mentorship.
-I used to do code review for team members and record what we called "review issues".
-Recording issues was very healthy because every now and then we used to collect similar issues, think about their root causes, and take prevention actions which may stop them from re-occurring.
+A> A few years ago, I led product development of a business process management suite.
+My main responsibilities were technical design, supervision, and mentorship.
+I used to do code reviews for team members and record what we called *review issues* on our issue tracking tool.
+Recording issues was very healthy because every now and then we used to collect similar issues, think about their root causes, and take prevention actions to stop them from re-occurring.
 A>
-A> Everything was ok till the organization designed the employee appraisal system.
-One of the elements affecting this complicated formula was the number of review issues opened on the person's work.
+A> **Everything was ok till the organization designed an employee appraisal system to be held twice a year.** Employee's performance is determined by a complicated formula or many contributing measures, and one of these measures was the number of review issues opened on the person's work!
 After this point of time, I almost stopped reporting review issues on the issue tracking system.
 Instead, I was leaving my notes on a piece of paper with the person, or sending them by email.
 A>
 A> Although this broke the continuous improvement cycle I described above, my Inner self convinced me that these issues were very minor and not worth the time of reporting them on the issue tracking, especially if these issues would negatively impact my colleagues' evaluation!
 A>
-A> This is an example of the negative subtle effect of metrics in organizations when used for personal evaluation.
-You may not detect their downsides except after they do the damage for the organization.
+A> **This is an example of the negative subtle effect of metrics in organizations when used for individual evaluation.
+You may not detect their downsides until the damage is already done in the organization.**

 ## Useful code metrics